okta/okta-signin-widget/README.md

 #### useInteractionCodeFlow

 Enables the [interaction code][] flow in the widget.
 This is the only supported authentication method for embedded widgets on the OIE pipeline.
 (See [this document](https://github.com/okta/okta-signin-widget/blob/master/docs/classic.md) for details on running in "classic" pipeline).

+#### codeChallenge

+The [PKCE][] code challenge.
+SPA applications will not need this option since the widget will manage the entire transaction.
+Web applications should generate their own code challenge and code secret.
+The code challenge is passed to the widget, and the code secret is held server-side to obtain tokens on the [redirect login callback](#oauth-callback).

+> **Note**: Check out our [sample applications](#sample-applications) for complete working examples of [interaction code][] flow using [PKCE][]

+#### state

+An application-provided value which will be returned as a query parameter during on the [redirect login callback](#oauth-callback) or [email verify callback](#email-verify-callback).
+If no value is set, then a random value will be created.
+When handling an [email verify callback](#email-verify-callback), the value of `state` from the query parameter should be passed to the widget as a configuration option (along with [otp](#otp)).
+This will ensure that the widget can load and resume the current transaction.

+#### otp

+When handling an [email verify callback](#email-verify-callback), the value of `otp` from the query parameter should be passed to the widget as a configuration option (along with [state](#state)).
+This will ensure that the widget can load and resume the current transaction.

+#### scopes

+Defaults to `['openid', 'email']`.
+Specify what information to make available in the returned `id_token` or `access_token`.
+For OIDC, you must include `openid` as one of the scopes.
+For a list of available scopes, see [Scopes and Claims](https://developer.okta.com/docs/api/resources/oidc#access-token-scopes-and-claims).

 ### Brand